22 Social Marketing Tips ‘Social Media Experts’ Won’t Tell You about Growing an Audience Online

 20. Have Realistic Expectations: People are too impatient.
 You can’t throw a Hail Mary pass in the last minute of the game and expect to win every time.
 Marketing and sales only work if people trust you.
 And that process takes time.
 In the simplest terms possible, there are two ways to market online: (a) use advertising to “rent” attention, or (b) use inbound marketing to “earn” attention.
 But both are going to cost you something.
 If you don’t have the time or energy, then you need to spend money on advertising.
 If you don’t have money to invest, then you need to spend time and energy in creating content, building relationships, and learning how to get people to find you.

 21. Go Beyond Facebook and Twitter: Social media (and internet marketing) at larger companies is easy.
 Extremely easy.
 It’s easy to grow Twitter Followers and get people to engage with you when your company has been around for decades.
 But it’s extremely difficult to transcend those networks and get the whole organization aligned with how your consumers shop today.
 Social media success transcends your Facebook page or latest Twitter promotion.
 It’s a new way of doing business and it starts with your DNA, your product or service, and your people.
-So if you want to improve your social media presence, then start on the inside of your organization first.
+So if you want to improve your social media presence and your social media content, then start on the inside of your organization first.

 Conclusion